HarryLovesCode/Vulkan-API-Book/chap07/chap07.md

 imageBarrier.subresourceRange.layerCount = 1;
 ```

 Notice we left our two parts: `srcAccessMask` and `dstAccessMask`.
 Depending on the values `oldLayout` and `newLayout` take, we'll change how we set up our `VkImageMemoryBarrier`.
-Here is the way I handle the two layouts:
+Here is the way I handle the transition between the two layouts:

 ```cpp
 switch (oldLayout) {